ctyeong/BeyondTracking/README.md

 # Contact

-If there is any question or suggestion, please do not hesitate to drop an email to tchoi@lincoln.ac.uk.
+If there is any question or suggestion, please do not hesitate to drop an email to tchoi@lincoln.ac.uk, or DM to [@ssuty](https://twitter.com/ssuty) on Twitter!
 Thanks!